maniospas/pyfop/README.md

 and exchanged.

 # :fire: Features
-* Simplified code that only considers main data flows.
+* Simplified code that considers only main data flows.
-* Value sharing between aspect arguments.
+* Value sharing between arguments.
-* Non-intrusive programming interface (minimal changes to code).
+* Non-intrusive API (minimal changes to code).
-* Priority-based resolution of conflicting aspect values.
+* Priority-based conflict resolution.
+* Scoped method modification.

 # :zap: Quickstart
 Overall, there are three steps to using the library: